wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

   2. Full-Text Search with Semantic Features
   3. Graph Traversal and Algorithms
   4. User-Defined Functions (UDFs): Custom UDFs, External libraries, ArangoML
+- Janauary 19th:
+  - Beginning to setup ArangoDB and OpenCypher to run in terminal on CSC.
+    - progress here

 #### Specific Questions:
 -